codetaco/codetaco.com/_drafts/bind_mount_dev_dependencies_in_docker.md

   - works, but could be slow due to rubygems.org or npmjs.org
 2. bind mount in the gems folder
   - works, but leaves artifacts in the host

+## Workflow

+Developers are used to running `bundle install` on their dev machines.
+To support this workflow, the gem folder needs to be bind mounted into Docker, effectively sharing the same folder on dev machine and container.